rocketkeis/project-notes/pm-individual-start.md

 _In case you are leading the project, also check [Project Initiation](pm-project-initiation.md)._

-### Ask your staffing manager

-* Project background
+### Things to figure out

+Get as much information as you can from your manager.
+Note that your manager might not know all the details, in which case, you'll need to determine them through the project onboarding (if there's any) or through a project point of contact.

+* Project details - What's the project all about, what are you trying to accomplish in the project?
-* Your role and allocation in the project
+* Your role and scope of your role in the project - Are you joining as a test analyst, a test lead, a test manager; will you only be responsible for a particular phase of the project?
-* Start and end dates of your initial allocation
+* Start and end dates of your allocation, and your FTE allocation - Ideally you are fully allocated
-* Logistics (work hours, location, shift)
-* Contact person - who you’ll need to contact for more information about the project (This could be you if you’re the one being asked to kick-off or lead the project)

-### General things to figure out

-* What - scope, project objectives, what are you trying to build, what will be your role
-* Why - background, purpose of project, purpose of your involvement
-* Who - stakeholders, who will be your team mates, who will you be reporting to, escalation paths
-* When - timelines, how long is your engagement in the project, what's the shift
-* Where - location, where will the team stay, remote or collocated
-* How - methodology, agile Scrum, agile Kanban, waterfall, team working agreements, team processes
-* Extras - budget (travel allowances, shift allowances, charging setup e.g., wbs code)
+* Tracking details - Is this a billable project?
+Do you have a project code to charge to?
+How many hours per day do you need to charge?
+When can you start charging to the project?
+Do you also need to charge hours via a separate tracking system owned by the client?
+* Point of Contact (POC) - Who will be your point of contact for the project?
+Has it been aligned that they'll reach out to you or should you reach out to them?
+The POC will be able to advise whether there's an onboarding process (or not).
+* Logistics (e.g., work shift, core hours, location, etc.) - These might be something that the contact person will be better able to answer.
+But you can also ask your manager if those info had already been provided as part of the resource request.